-Family Vision Care Optomety feels to best serve our patients varied needs, we fit a vide variety of different lens types and designs.
-Lenses come in different designs and materials, from soft to hard gas permeable, hybrid to large scleal lenses.
+Family Vision Care Optometry feels to best serve our patients varied needs, we fit a vide variety of different lens types and designs.
+Lenses come in different designs and materials, from soft to hard gas permeable, hybrid to large scleral lenses.

 Our doctors may prescribe any of the following for the patients specific needs:

-- Specially desgned lenses for patients who have keratoconus, corneal transplant or poor refractive surgery outcomes
+- Specially designed lenses for patients who have keratoconus, corneal transplant or poor refractive surgery outcomes

 - Pediatric lenses for infants and small children

 - Specialty lenses to control nearsightedness